 In the studio I have the illusion of autonomy.
 I make sketches, drawings, plans and tack them on the wall.
 I consult preceding paintings and consider strategies for the next one.
 I make purely automatic drawings on scratch pads that take moments to do and make hundreds of them, saving a few, throwing most of them away.
 Out of these the seeds of paintings sometimes come.
-Some relate to what I am doing, others are reserved as maybes.
-Maybe I get to them-maybe not.
-I have also made whole series of paintings extending over a considerable period of time, several years, that I have mentally disowned or rolled up or confined to the warehouse.
-They turned out to be deviations, departures, searches that for whatever reason did not, after a while, win my adherence.
+Some relate to what I'm doing, others are reserved as maybes.
+Maybe I get to them.
+Maybe not.
+I've also made whole series of paintings extending over a considerable period of time, several years, which I have mentally disowned or rolled up or confined to the warehouse.
+They turned out to be deviations, departures, searches which for whatever reason did not, after a while, win my adherence.
 Nevertheless, the experience enlarged my view of my painting.

-In the end, the work that I have exhibited contains, I believe, an element of self-portrayal that, for better or worse, I can reconcile to myself without embarrassment.
+In the end, the work which I have exhibited contains, I believe, an element of self-portrayal which for better or worse I can reconcile to myself without embarrassment.
 I would not be comfortable with a painting that was too aggressively stated or too sleek or too self-consciously simple, or too beautiful or too interesting.
 I am uncomfortable with extreme portrayals.
 I let reason examine disorder.
-A certain amount of censorship results that one could call form.
+A certain amount of censorship results which one could call form.

-Nevertheless, I am not immune to pitfalls.
+Nevertheless, I am not immune to pratfalls.
 And I pray that I will not come to regret this attempt at saying something about myself, as I have in the past.

 I said that in the studio I have the illusion of autonomy.
 I mean that when I am working I shut out as nearly as possible the influence of precedents.
 I guide myself by eye or by intuition, which is perhaps the same thing.
-It is not likely I would make a change in a painting just on theoretical grounds.
-The eye always asks: 'Does it look right or does it look wrong.'
+It's not likely I would make a change in a painting just on theoretical grounds.
+The eye always asks, "Does it look right or does it look wrong?"
 It often takes some time for the eye to get used to something that was at first disturbing.
 What looked uncomfortable today may look all right in a day or two.
 The eye, too, is like a spy.
-It tries to answer the question always posed in a painting, not always answered: 'Is it true or is it false?'
-If one can live with it, it is probably true.
-The approval of others does not help if one cannot.
+It tries to answer the question always posed in a painting, not always answered, is it true or is it false.
+If you can live with it, it is probably true.
+The approval of others doesn't help if you can't.

-What is the relation of reason to feeling.
+What is the relation of reason to feeling?
 Reason chooses the ground where the play of feeling is set free.
-Reason simply says this ground, not that-not everywhere, but here.
+Reason simply says this ground, not that.
+Not everywhere, but here.
 It does not so much limit as it contains.